Repeat Infringer Policy (TL;DR)

 We want everyone to play fair and respect each others work! ✌️

-If you have been told that your content uploaded to Bitski is violating someone else's copyright (based on our content guidelines here), there are three strikes.
+If you have been told that an NFT product content uploaded to Bitski is possibly violating someone else's copyright (based on our content guidelines here), there are three strikes.

 The first and second strike, you will get an email from email@example.com containing a link to the product on your Creator storefront asking you to remove the products, along with a question about the nature of your work in regards to the copyright holder.

-On the third strike, the Bitski team will lock the account, and take down the products until a time that the products have been shown to be not in violation.
+On the third strike, the Bitski team reserves the right to remove the creator's work from being seen in various explore tabs, and give the creator a chance to take down the products until a time that the profile as a whole has been shown to be not in violation.

 Bitski's Copyright Policy (Legal version)